FluxML/FastAI.jl/docs/learning_methods.md

-# Learning methods
+# Custom learning methods

-*This tutorial explains what learning tasks and methods are and how to create your own.*
+*This tutorial explains the low-level interface behind `BlockMethod`s and how to use it to create your custom learning methods without the data block interface.*

-In the [quickstart](quickstart.md) section, you've already seen a learning method in action: [`ImageClassification`](#).
-The learning method abstraction powers FastAI.jl's high-level interface allowing you to make training models for a task simple.
-In this tutorial we'll implement our own version of the image classification learning method.
+In the [quickstart](quickstart.md) section, you've already seen a learning method in action: [`BlockMethod`](#).
+The learning method abstraction powers FastAI.jl's high-level interface allowing you to make training models for a task simple. `BlockMethod` is a particularly convenient and composable interface for creating learning methods and should be preferred for most use cases.

+However, to get a look behind the scenes, in this tutorial we'll use the lower-level learning method interface to implement our own version of an image classification learning method.
 You're encouraged to follow along in a REPL or notebook.
 This tutorial can also serve as a template for implementing a custom learning method for your own project.

 A learning method describes how we need to process data so we can train a model for some task.
 In our case, the task we want to solve is to classify an image.
 The task defines what kind of data we need, here pairs of images and class labels.
 That alone, however, isn't enough to train a model since we can't just throw an image in any format into a model and get a class out.
 Almost always the input data needs to be processed in some way before it is input to a model (we call this **encoding**) and the same goes for the model outputs (we call this **decoding**).